OAuth

 • creates or links a user

-• sets the session cookie
+• sets the fragno_auth cookie

 • redirects to returnTo if provided